Gustavo Hein: National Deputy

 Near the end of his first term as mayor, in the 2019 legislative election, Hein ran for one of Entre Ríos' seats in the Chamber of Deputies as the second candidate in the Juntos por el Cambio list, behind Gabriela Mabel Lena.
 The list was the most voted in Entre Ríos, with 45.72% of the vote, both Lena and Hein were elected.
 He was sworn in on 4 December 2019 and formed part of the Juntos por el Cambio parliamentary inter-bloc.

-As a national deputy, Hein formed part of the parliamentary commissions on Budgets and Finances, Small and Medium-sized Enterprises, Maritime Interests, Agriculture and Livestock, Internal Securituy, and Co-operative Affairs and NGOs.
+As a national deputy, Hein formed part of the parliamentary commissions on Budgets and Finances, Small and Medium-sized Enterprises, Maritime Interests, Agriculture and Livestock, Internal Security, and Co-operative Affairs and NGOs.
 Owing to his faith, he was a vocal opponent of the legalisation of abortion in Argentina.
 He voted against the Voluntary Interruption of Pregnancy bill debated by the Argentine Congress in 2020, which eventually passed and went on to legalise abortion in 2021.
 Hein was also one of 7 deputies to who abstained on the trans labour quota bill passed by the Chamber in 2021.